 Every month, Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER our social media for the day.
-Just in case you missed it, below we present the full TAKE OVER from our October artist Rodrigo Luff.
+Just in case you missed it, below we present the full TAKE OVER.

 Australian artist Rodrigo Luff creates stunning, ethereal paintings of women in surreal and neon dreamlike settings.
 His Luminous worlds are inspired by science and nature and his connection to the natural world.
 All of Rods works welcome you to reflect on a mysterious dimension with its vivid colours and moving imagery.

 “Nemeta” // Rodrigo Luff // I really enjoyed the process of working on this painting and I hope that the viewer will interpret the painting in their own imaginative way.
 When I finished this artwork, I really missed working on it and the challenges it presented on a daily basis.